Époisses Cheese is a very smelly cheese. Even the French, who are used to aromatic cheeses, consider it smelly.

 - Ferme des Marronniers, Origny-sur-Seine, raw milk;

-- Fromagerie d’Epoisses in Epoisses, Burgundy (closed 1999?
+- Fromagerie d’Époisses in Époisses, Burgundy (closed 1999?
 See history below.)

 - Gaugry, aka Laiterie de la Côte (raw milk), darker rind.
 Located in Brochon, Gevrey;

 - Société Berthaut.
-In Epoisses.
+In Époisses.
 Largest producer.
 Uses thermalized milk since 1999.

-Epoisses Cheese was reputedly started by Cistercian monks in the 1500s.
+Époisses Cheese was reputedly started by Cistercian monks in the 1500s.

-- 1913 — Fromage d’Epoisses had become well known, with 500 to 1000 cheeses sold outside the village a week
+- 1913 — Fromage d’Époisses had become well known, with 500 to 1000 cheeses sold outside the village a week;

 - 1914 — The First World War destroyed many of the small producers.
-They were recruited into the forces, and if they came back, not all went back into the cheese business.
+They were recruited into the forces, and if they came back, not all went back into the cheese business;

-- 1950 — Only two farms were still making Epoisses Cheese.
+- 1950 — Only two farms were still making Époisses Cheese;

 - 1954 — The cheese was revived by Robert and Simone Berthaut.
-For the previous few years, they had been supporting small producers and in1954, they began making their own Epoisses Cheese.
+For the previous few years, they had been supporting small producers and in1954, they began making their own Époisses Cheese;

 - 1961 — The Berthauts had to expand beyond making it on their farm.
-They first expanded to a small cheese factory, then had to expand beyond that.
+They first expanded to a small cheese factory, then had to expand beyond that;

 - 1985 — The Berthauts employed 12 people.
-By 1992, they had became a company and had 20 people; as of 2005, more than 50 people.
+By 1992, they had became a company and had 20 people; as of 2005, more than 50 people;

-- 1991 — The cheese received its AOC status.
+- 1991 — The cheese received its French Appellation of Controlled Origin (AOC) status.

-It turned out the listeria was actually contracted from a pasteurized milk cheese made at the plant not Epoisses Cheese.
+More thorough investigations revealed that the listeria was indeed contracted from a cheese made at the plant, but from a pasteurized milk cheese, not Époisses.
 In December 2003, two of the managers were given 1 year in prison in court at Dijon for “involuntary homicide.”: Marc-Antoine Coste de Bagneaux, responsible for quality, and the head of production, Benoit Overney.
 The director of the plant, Jean-Pierre Fol, who was charged as well, had died in August 2003 of cancer.
 They were convicted of knowingly selling cheese contaminated with listeria.